Randy Fullmer

-Randall Wyn Fullmer (born April 27, 1950) is an American businessman and former executive for The Walt Disney Company.
-After a successful eighteen-year career at Walt Disney Feature Animation, Fullmer launched his own business, Wyn Guitars, through which he handcrafts bass guitars of his own design, often in close collaboration with the intended instrument owners.
+Randall Wyn Fullmer (April 27, 1950 – July 10, 2023) was an American film producer and animator at the Walt Disney Company.
+After a career at Walt Disney Feature Animation, Fullmer launched Wyn Guitars, a guitar retail service.

-Early life
+Early life and education

-Fullmer was born on April 27, 1950 in Richland, Washington.
+Fullmer was born in Richland, Washington, on April 27, 1950.
 His father was a nuclear physicist and his mother was a physical therapist.
-While Fullmer always had artistic and musical inclinations—drawing, painting, building and playing musical instruments—his parents were not convinced that such creative pursuits were ever going to amount to anything, hoping that one day he'd "get that out of his system.”
-Nevertheless, Fullmer continued to proceed along an artistic path and made a name for himself in several creative circles.

-Education

 Fullmer studied architecture for two years at Washington State University (WSU), from 1968 to 1970.
 During his second year at WSU, he took a film class and became hopelessly hooked on animation, which motivated him to apply to California Institute of the Arts (Cal Arts).
 Fullmer was accepted into the animation program at Cal Arts and graduated in 1974 with a degree as a Bachelor of Fine Arts.

 Animator

 After graduation from Cal Arts, Fullmer spent roughly seven years running his own animation business producing works such as: medical, scientific and other educational films; segments for Sesame Street; television commercials; and Saturday morning television programs.

-In 1983 and 1984, Fullmer worked for Don Bluth Studios, creating special effects for Dragon's Lair and Space Ace, the first video games to be produced on laserdisc.
+In 1983 and 1984, Fullmer worked for Don Bluth Studios, creating special effects for Dragon's Lair and Space Ace, the first video games to be produced on Laserdisc.
 Fullmer also worked at Apogee, John Dykstra's live action special effects house, and he then moved on to Filmation, where he animated on both television and theatrical features from 1985 to 1987.
-He worked on projects shuch as Happily Ever After, BraveStarr, She-Ra: Princess of Power and Ghostbusters.
+He worked on projects such as Happily Ever After, BraveStarr, She-Ra: Princess of Power and Ghostbusters.

 In 1987, Fullmer was hired by Walt Disney Feature Animation (now known as Walt Disney Animation Studios) for a three-month contract to animate on the “Toon Town” section of Who Framed Roger Rabbit, a job that turned into an 18-year career at The Walt Disney Studios.
 Fullmer's animation film credits include: effects animator on Oliver & Company; effects animator on The Little Mermaid; effects supervisor on The Rescuers Down Under; visual effects supervisor on Beauty and the Beast; artistic coordinator on The Lion King; artistic coordinator on The Hunchback of Notre Dame; producer on The Emperor's New Groove; and producer on Chicken Little.

-He and director Mark Dindal worked on many special effects projects both in Filmation and at Disney.
+Fullmer and director Mark Dindal worked on many special effects projects both in Filmation and at Disney.